Waterloo Park: Amenities

-Llamas and alpacas at Eby Farstead.
+Llamas and alpacas at Eby Farmstead.

 Waterloo Park is home to the Waterloo Tennis Club, the Eby Farmstead, a log school house and a replica of Abraham Erb's grist mill, along with multiple baseball diamonds, sports fields and recreation trails.
 The Park Inn, a refreshment stand located above Silver Lake designed by one time Waterloo city councilor Charlie Voelker, was opened in 1955.
 The original building was renovated in 2005 to allow for updated electrical service and an expanded refreshments menu.
 Jacob Eby's farmhouse remains in the park and has been occupied by the Waterloo Potters' Workshop since 1967.
 In addition to the park attractions, the Waterloo Tennis Club has been operating out of the park since 1915.

 The grist mill replica opened June 23, 1998.
 Since Erb's original mill had been torn down and replaced in 1850, a plan for the replica was based on historical news and photos of Canadian grist mills from the same era.
 Construction included material from other historical buildings in the region like supporting posts from what had been the Globe Furniture building.
 The project was later accompanied by a series History Walk at Silver Lake panels.
 Detailing the role the lake played in Waterloo's industrial history, the four themed panels – Waterloo's Beginnings, Joseph E. Seagram, Recreation in Waterloo and Other Early Industries – were placed at significant points along the south side of the water.

 A bandshell built in 1967 to mark the Canadian Centennial is located on the west side of the park next to the Laurel Creek.
 In 2009 a master plan for the park approved by the city recommended that it be removed due to its condition and the cost of necessary upgrades, including a lack of electricity and a lack of storage or washrooms.
 The bandshell continues to be used during warmer weather for performances by the Waterloo Concert Band.

 Since opening, Waterloo Park has been the site of numerous social and cultural events including music festivals, family reunions and athletic competitions.
 The Wonders of Winter lights festival has taken place in the park since 1993, attracting roughly 40,000 people to the park over the course of the holiday season.
 The park has also served as the location of the annual pow wow hosted by the Waterloo Indigenous Student Centre.